 What it is: Microsoft offers a variety of products to students, in particular the OS such as Windows.

 How to Obtain it: This service is offered to all Applied Science Students via Microsoft DREAMSPARK/Imagine.
 Instructions on how to access Microsoft DREAMSPARK/Imagine can be found HERE.

 What it is: LabVIEW is development software that engineers can use to build custom test, design, and control systems in a graphical programming environment.
 Multisim is an industry-standard SPICE simulation environment.
 Multisim minimizes prototype iterations and optimizes PCB designs earlier in the process.
 Ultiboard is a rapid printed circuit board (PCB) prototyping environment that works with Multisim to run a variety of simulations.

-How to Obtain it: The National Instrument products can be obtained through ECE IT by emailing firstname.lastname@example.org.
+How to Obtain it: The National Instrument products can be obtained for UBC owned computers through ECE IT by emailing firstname.lastname@example.org.

 Please note: only release 2012 is available at this time for students to install on their laptop/PC, via download.ece.ubc.ca (login with your ECE account).

 What it is: SolidWorks is a solid modeller software that is primarily used for 3D drawings, modelling and simulating their 3D movement.
 Our local licence covers teaching/classroom only.
 No research or commercial use is allowed.
 There are two packages available for student installations.

 - Student Engineering Kit (SEK), same as Network Licensed tools, for classroom use only